 Program Director, Sustainability Science Education Project

 Annie Warren is the Program Manager for the Sustainability Science Education Project at the Center for Sustainable Health, Biodesign Institute, Arizona State University.
-Besides organizing the workflow and development of the project, Annie also researches key qualitative and quantitative data for the development of the Sustainability Science for Future Teachers course as a member of the production team.
-Annie is a course instructor and is a Faculty Associate for the Mary Lou Fulton Teachers College.
-She has a Bachelor of Arts in Sustainability with a focus on Urban Dynamics from Arizona State University as well as a Master's in Science and Technology Policy from Arizona State’s Consortium for Science, Policy, and Outcomes.
+Besides organizing the work flow and development of the project, Annie also researches key qualitative and quantitative data for the development of the Sustainability Science for Future Teachers course as a member of the production team.
+Annie is a course instructor and is listed as a Faculty Associate for the Mary Lou Fulton Teachers College.
+She has a Bachelor of Arts in Sustainability with a focus on Urban Dynamics from Arizona State University.
+As well as a Master’s in Science and Technology Policy from Arizona State’s Consortium for Science, Policy, and Outcomes.
 She has a Professional Masters of Interior Architecture from UCLA, has been a LEED Accredited Professional since January 2009 and has worked in the field of architecture for five years.
-Currently, she is pursuing her PhD in Human and Social Dimensions of Science and Technology at Arizona State University.
-Through the Sustainability Science Education project, she has been able to pursue her passion to raise awareness of the sustainability challenges of our time.
+Currently, she is pursuing her PhD in the Human and Social Dimensions of Science and Technology at Arizona State University.
+Through Sustainability Science Education, she has been able to pursue her passion to raise awareness of the sustainability challenges of our time.